pyload/pyload/docs/plugins/hook_plugin.rst

 .. _write_hooks:

-Hook - Do everything you want
+Hook - Do whatever you want
 =============================

 A Hook is a python file which is located at :file:`module/plugins/hooks`.